renatabiniek/writing-room/README.md

     **Test result:**  PASS

-    The hero image with a typewriter and a notebook literally sets the user at a writing desk, and the slogan *slow down. write.* reinforces the idea of creativity and mindfulness promoted by the site
+    The hero image with a typewriter and a notebook literally sets the user at a writing desk, and the slogan *slow down. write.* reinforces the idea of creativity and mindfulness promoted by the site.

     ![Slogan](docs/features/slogan.webp)